 It should be noted, however, that some professionals use the term “building information modeling (BIM)” to describe CAD as it relates to construction.
 This is because CAD is an umbrella term for any design process involving software.
 Meanwhile, BIM is technically a type of CAD but can be thought of as a database containing not just design information but scheduling and other components.

 A brief history of CAD in construction

 CAD technology quickly began to replace manual drafting processes for everything from electric circuits to automobile components.

-Since then, CAD software has been an integral part of designing and constructing buildings.
-In fact, you’d be hard-pressed to find a substantial construction project that didn’t make use of CAD in some way or another.
+Since then, CAD software has been integral to designing and constructing buildings.
+You’d be hard-pressed to find a substantial construction project that didn’t use CAD in some way or another.

 Use your workforce data to create a competitive advantage

 Download our white paper to see how effective workforce planning can help stay ahead of labor demands and create a strategic project pipeline.